itztiva/Fortnitebuilds/README.md

 ## READ PLEASE
 If there's some errors or links down please contact Tiva or ByZN on discord : @itztiva or @wallonia

-UPDATE : We added some google drive links, but since we dont have enough storage, we had to use "Torrents" it's a P2P download method with no risk.
-We still added a "Torrent" mention next to the download link in case you don't wan't to download Torrents.
-It is 100% safe, but do a virus scan after the download.
-(To download Torrents, please use µtorrent or Bittorrent)

 ```
 Windows
 ```